./ahmedhashim

 You’ll get back a TASK_ID you can use to monitor progress.

-Check the reindex status using the TASK_ID you got back in the previous step:
+Check the reindex status using the TASK_ID from the previous step:

-Or if you want to watch it in real-time (pretty satisfying for large reindexes):
+Or watch it tick in real time (pretty satisfying on a large reindex):

 # Watch progress every 5 seconds

-You can also view all running reindex operations:
+You can also list every running reindex operation:

 "actions": [